 5. Enter the password to establish the connection.

-Any problem with your connectivity should be resolved once proper speeds and lower latency is established.
+Any problem with your connectivity should be resolved once proper speeds and lower latency are established.

 Reset Your Roku

-As a final resort, resetting your Roku may solve the bug causing the Find My Remote feature to go off abruptly.
+As a final resort, resetting your Roku may take care of bugs that may have been causing the Find My Remote feature to go off abruptly.

-A word of caution, if you reset your Roku all your preferences and third-party channels will be deleted and the device will return to factory settings.
+A word of caution, if you reset your Roku all your preferences and third-party channels will be deleted and the device will return to factory defaults.

-A hard reset will get rid of all the unwanted bugs and errors accumulated over time from various channels and updates.
+A hard reset will eliminate all the unwanted bugs and errors accumulated over time from various sources, including updates.

 To reset your device, follow these steps: